songyoungoh/team_bassconnections_eurosat/README.md

 ```

 ## Usage
-1. To do EDA, use 'eda.ipynb' which would give you a good sense of the EuroSAT data.
+1. To do EDA, use 'eda.ipynb' in the 'notebooks' folder.
+This would give you a good sense of the EuroSAT data.
-2. After doing EDA, use 'main.ipynb' to train and evaluate a model.
-We encourage you to open this file on Google Colab.
+2. After doing EDA, use python files in 'src' folder to train and evaluate a model.
-3. Before running 'main.ipynb', please make sure to download the dataset in your google drive('/content/drive/MyDrive/Train_Test_Splits') using 'Train_Test_Splits' as a folder name.
+   * data.py: This file is to read the dataset from the given specified directory and return dataloaders along with dataset sizes.
+   * model.py: This file is to import a pre-trained ResNet50 model and train it by iterating 15 epochs with a learning rate of 0.00001.
+   * eval.py: This file is to calculate a test accuracy and get a confusion matrix based on the model's output.
-4. Please also make sure that two subfolders should be named as 'train' and 'test' for loading train and test dataset respectively.
+3. Please make sure that two subfolders of the dataset should be named as 'train' and 'test' for loading train and test dataset successfully.
-5. Follow the cells in 'main.ipynb' sequentially.
-This file already includes code for unzipping data for you.